warthog618/gpio/README.md

-  get         Read the level of a pin or pins help        Help about any command mode        Read the functional mode of a pin or pins pull        Set the pull direction of a pin or pins set         Set the level of a pin or pins version     Display the version
+  get         Read the level of a pin or pins help        Help about any command mode        Read the functional mode of a pin or pins mon         Monitor the level of a pin or pins pull        Set the pull direction of a pin or pins set         Set the level of a pin or pins version     Display the version